Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Introduction

-We must emphasize that the UPK framework developed in this paper provides a complementary alternative to traditional approaches, like parametrized Post-Newtonian (pPN)~\cite{Blanchet:2013haa}, and parametrized Post-Einsteinian (pPE) expansions~\cite{Carson:2020iik}.
-While those frameworks are invaluable for testing GR, they are often agnostic to the physical origin of deviations and typically introduce a number of abstract coefficients directly in the GW waveform to be constrained observationally.
-By contrast, our unified approach encodes deviations that can be traced back to some physical origin, making our framework more pliant to modeling a wide range of astrophysical setups.
-We want to also note that the standard approach for solving the perturbed Kepler problem is via the method of ``osculating elements''~\cite{gravity}, which tracks the slow evolution of orbital parameters under perturbations.
+We must emphasize that the UPK framework developed in this paper provides a complementary alternative to traditional approaches, such as parametrized post-Newtonian (PPN)~\cite{Will, Mishra:2010tp} and parametrized post-Einsteinian (ppE) expansions~\cite{Carson:2020iik}.
+While those frameworks are invaluable for testing GR, they are often agnostic to the physical origin of deviations (focusing primarily on quasi-circular inspiral) and typically introduce a number of abstract coefficients directly in the GW waveform to be constrained observationally.
+By contrast, our unified approach encodes deviations in an eccentric waveform that can be traced back to some physical origin, making our framework more pliant to modeling a wide range of astrophysical setups.
+Furthermore, the standard approach for solving the perturbed Kepler problem is via the method of ``osculating elements''~\cite{gravity}, which tracks the slow evolution of the orbital parameters under perturbations.
 This formalism is particularly powerful when the perturbations are small and act over many orbits.
+Nevertheless, we shall follow a more direct method used by several earlier studies, including that by Hinderer et al~\cite{Hinderer:2009ca}.
+It allows us to maintain a transparent connection between orbital dynamics and waveform observables.
+The novelties of our approach are, however, to \begin{itemize} \item extend the analysis of Ref.~\cite{Hinderer:2009ca} to accommodate a unified perturbing potential $\delta V(r) \sim \sum_{k \geq 1} N_k/r^k$ (see Eq.~\eqref{pot} for more details) and obtain the deviated eccentric orbit $r(\phi)$,

-Alternatively, several studies, including that by Hinderer et al.~\cite{Hinderer:2009ca}, adopt a more direct method by solving for the modified orbit for a given model of perturbed potential.
-This direct route enables explicit computation of orbital motion and associated gravitational wave fluxes, particularly useful for extracting observable quantities like dephasing.
-However, we extend the analysis of Ref.~\cite{Hinderer:2009ca} to accommodate a general perturbing potential and eccentric orbits, thereby building a tractable bridge between the source modeling and waveform generation.
-This will, in turn, allow for the construction of fast, semi-analytic templates tailored to a need-based scenario.
+\item explicitly compute the associated gravitational wave fluxes for this general potential and connect them to central observable quantities like dephasing.
+This establishes a tractable bridge between source modeling and waveform generation, and paves the way for constructing fast, semi-analytic templates tailored to need-based phenomenological scenarios in future applications. \end{itemize}